Unlocking the mystery of menopause: the adrenal glands

 In Australia, the average woman is likely to encounter menopause – the cessation of menstrual periods – around the age of 51, give or take five years.

-As menopause approaches, our ovaries wind down, producing less estrogen and progesterone, leading to the array of symptoms many experience.
+As menopause approaches, our ovaries wind down, producing less oestrogen and progesterone, leading to the array of symptoms many experience.

-The crucial role of adrenal glands during menopause2,3
+The important role of adrenal glands during menopause2,3

-Perched atop our kidneys, the adrenal glands are crucial hormone producers.
+Perched atop our kidneys, the adrenal glands are key hormone producers.
 Best known for generating adrenaline and cortisol, these hormones are integral to our stress response and the regulation of our sleep/wake cycles.

 If you’re noticing issues like disrupted sleep, altered stress response, mood swings, or a dip in energy levels, it might be a signal that your adrenal glands need some TLC.
 Extended periods of stress can take a toll on these glands.

-With the decline in ovarian function, the adrenal glands step up, producing a hormone that can transform into estradiol, a type of estrogen beneficial for bone, heart, and neurological health post-menopause.
+With the decline in ovarian function, the adrenal glands step up, producing a hormone that can transform into oestradiol, a type of oestrogen beneficial for bone, heart, and neurological health post-menopause.
 This highlights the significance of maintaining adrenal gland health during this phase.

 Assessing your stress levels